 Go to Google News and select the category or sub-category you want to get news.

-Here I chose “Diabetes Mellitus” under Health category.
+Here I chose “Diabetes Mellitus” under the Health category.

-If you just want to get news articles, select “Headlines” option.
+If you just want to get news articles, select the “Headlines” option.

 The highlighted ones are actually blog post ideas that you can use today for your health & fitness blog to write excellent articles.